-To do philosophy is to encounter some of the most fundamental questions that can be asked about human existence.
-Philosophical investigation leads students to recognize the otherwise unnoticed assumptions that underpin even our most ordinary ways of interacting with other persons and engaging in human projects.
+Philosophy asks some of the most fundamental questions about human existence.
+Philosophical inquiry leads students to recognize the potentially unnoticed assumptions that underpin even our most ordinary ways of interacting with other persons and engaging in human projects.
 Such assumptions concern, for example, the nature of human knowledge, action, and value.
 Philosophy challenges students to move beyond uncritical patterns of thought, to recognize problems, and to exchange a more naive worldview for a more considered and justifiable one.
 In doing so, students learn to think in ways that are simultaneously disciplined and imaginative.
 Philosophy Department faculty members cooperatively approach these concerns from diverse perspectives, both in studying the works of major philosophers and in their own creative activity.
 Students are encouraged to join with the faculty in this inquiry and to philosophize creatively on their own.
 The courses and seminars in the Department are intended to develop the abilities necessary for these activities.

 The Philosophy Department welcomes double majors and self-designed majors, and is experienced in helping students integrate Philosophy with work in other disciplines.
-To avoid possible scheduling problems, a student considering a major in Philosophy (or one which includes Philosophy) should consult the Department early in his or her college career.
+To avoid possible scheduling problems, students considering a major in Philosophy (or one which includes Philosophy) should consult the Department early in their college career.

 Philosophy, by its very nature, is ideally suited to assist a student in integrating and articulating knowledge gained in other areas.
-For this reason we attempt to tailor a student's minor program in philosophy around the specific course of studies he or she is pursuing in his or her major subject.
+For this reason we attempt to tailor a student's minor program in Philosophy around the specific course of studies being pursued in the selected major subject.
 This means that our minor program places a premium upon departmental advising.

-Each Philosophy minor is required to choose a department member as his or her Philosophy advisor.
+Each Philosophy minor is required to choose a department member as a Philosophy advisor.
 The Philosophy advisor will not replace the student's primary academic advisor.
 However, the Philosophy advisor will have responsibility for guiding the student in designing the minor program in Philosophy.
 A minor in Philosophy requires five courses in the department.
-Among these courses must be Philosophy 200 and one course numbered 300 or higher.
+Among these courses must be PHIL 231 - Greek and Medieval Philosophy or PHIL 232 - Modern Philosophy and at least one course numbered 300 or higher.

 Additional Points of Interest